 3-II.A.
-INCOME ELIGIBILITY AND TARGETING
+INCOME ELIGIBILITY AND

-Income Limits
+TARGETING Income Limits

-HUD is required by law to set income limits that determine the eligibility of applicants for HUD's assisted housing programs, including the housing choice voucher program.
-The income limits are published annually and are based on HUD estimates of median family income in a particular area or county, with adjustments for family size.
+HUD is required by law to establish income limits that determine the income eligibility of applicants for HUD's assisted housing programs, including the public housing program.
+The income limits are published annually and are based on HUD estimates of the median incomes for families of different sizes in a particular area or county.